-A natural entrepreneur and internet pioneer, Chris has founded or co-founded five successful businesses including Sanus, the largest manufacturer of audio/video furniture and accessories in the US.
+A natural entrepreneur and internet pioneer, Chris has founded or co-founded five successful businesses including Sanus, the largest manufacturer of audio/video furniture and accessories in the US, and three nonprofits.
 His current company, thedatabank, gbc, is a Certified General Benefit Corporation that was formed in 1998 as the first SaaS CRM software used by nonprofit organizations to manage relationships with their supporters.
 As a small business owner, fundraiser and direct marketer, Chris has presented at numerous regional, national and international conferences.

 Chris earned his Ph.D. in Organization Development at the University of Minnesota where he conducted research on the use of formal training to improve organizational performance in small businesses.
-He has presented at national and international academic conferences and has published articles in the areas of small business development, social network analysis and social entrepreneurship.
-His focus is on helping social entrepreneurs and small business owners understand how they can operate businesses that are financially and socially beneficial.
-Chris is also the current President of the Twin Cities Metro Independent Business Alliance.
+An award-winning researcher and author, he has presented at national and international academic conferences and has published articles in the areas of small business development, social network analysis and social entrepreneurship.
+His focus is on helping social entrepreneurs and small business owners build organizations that are financially and socially beneficial.
+Chris is also a Senior Fellow of the Twin Cities Metro Independent Business Alliance and founding board member of MNVest.org.

 Get to know Chris a little better: